mcamara/laravel-localization/README.md

 	/** OTHER PAGES THAT SHOULD NOT BE LOCALIZED **/
 ```
 In the routes file you just have to add the `LaravelLocalizationRoutes` filter and the `LaravelLocalization::transRoute` function to every route you want to translate using the translation key.

-_Tip:_ If you want to use this filter with other filters (like `LaravelLocalizationRedirectFilter`) you just have to join them in the Laravel way, using | (eg: `'before' => 'LaravelLocalizationRoutes|LaravelLocalizationRedirectFilter'` )

 Then you have to create the translation files and add there every key you want to translate.
 I suggest you to create a routes.php file inside your app/lang/language_abbreviation folder.
 For the previous example, I have created two translations files, these two files would look like:
 ```php